RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 **THE OPPORTUNITY:**

-CloudWalk's PIX adoption remains flat at 13% of total payment volume compared to a national consumer-to-business average of 22%.
-This 9 percentage point gap represents both a competitive vulnerability and a significant growth opportunity.
+CloudWalk's PIX adoption remains flat at **13% of total payment volume** while PIX represents **43% of all payments nationally** (Brazil's #1 payment method).
+This **30 percentage point gap** indicates severe underperformance, but strategic growth requires targeting **20% PIX share** to preserve POS and TAP product profitability while capturing incremental volume.

 **THE PROOF:**